 These cover the many other possibilities, generally less obvious sources of danger, but which, under certain circumstances, may also cause damage or injury.

-into contact with, the rotating propeller and do not crouch over the engine when it is running.
+Never touch, or allow any object to come into contact with, the rotating propeller and do not crouch over the engine when it is running.